tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 Asher moves up through the ankle-deep stream and attempts to Eldritch blast Goblin-3 on the bridge, but misses (12 ATK), and moves back closer to the wolf chamber.

-Goblin-4 moves onto the bridge from out of sight, and nimbly hops down with scimitar in hand.
+Goblin-4 moves onto the bridge, also from out of view, and nimbly hops down a scimitar in hand.
 Aarden backs up closer to the entrance, fires his longbow and misses (12 ATK), then takes half-cover beyond the entrance.

 Goblin-2 takes a double-attack on Gar with his scimitar.
 One hit, one miss.
 21 ATK for 3 slashing DMG.